-Both women became lawyers when it was less common for African American women to enter the profession – and both had a knack for gaining traction across the male-dominated byways of local politics.
+Both women became lawyers when it was uncommon for African American women to enter the profession – and both had a knack for gaining traction on the male-dominated byways of local politics.

 One Client at First

-Brought up in West Baltimore by a single mom who later got a Ph.D. and today is an administrator at Morgan State University – Lisa showed signs of “wanting more” and “never needing for anything,” as an older friend put it, from an early age.
-(After she suggested an off-the-record conversation with The Brew, Jones backed off from talking to us.)
+Brought up in West Baltimore by a single mom who later got a Ph.D. and today is an administrator at Morgan State University, Lisa showed signs of “wanting more” and “never needing for anything,” as an older friend put it, from an early age.

 After a brief spell with the law firm of Baltimore Orioles owner Peter G. Angelos, Jones decided to open up her own lobbying and law firm in 2000.